 P = maximum ordinate of the diagram

-The trapezoidal diagram recommends the location of the lower and upper ends of the ground anchors which are required to construct the apparent diagrams of the earth pressures.
+The trapezoidal diagram recommends the location of the lower and upper ends of the ground anchors, which are required to construct the apparent diagrams of the earth's pressures.
 There are many reasons which prove the appropriateness of the trapezoidal diagrams more than the rectangular ones.

-For sands, the diagram is appropriate to be used for both the short term and long term loadings.
-The total lateral load acting on the wall is then be calculated by adding the surcharge pressures and water pressures explicitly to the earth pressure diagram (Golder, et.al.
-1970).
+The diagram for sands is appropriate for short-term and long-term loadings.
+The total lateral load acting on the wall is then calculated by explicitly adding the surcharge and water pressures to the earth pressure diagram (Golder et al. 1970).

 6‑1 summary of trapezoidal apparent pressure envelopes for stiff to hard clays